deciduously/mifkad/README.md

 * `yarn start` - compile Reason files to JS and watch for changes
 * `yarn webpack` - Bundle the JS for serving and watch for changes
-* `cargo watch -x run` - Build and run the server, watching for changes.
+* `cargo watch -x test -x run` - Build and run the server, watching for changes and running the tests before starting back up.

 Then open a browser to `localhost:8080`, pick a day, and log attendance until the cows home.